How to Complete a Marriage License

 Marriage License

-Voilà!
-After the marriage license is completely filled out and returned to the office that issued it, the marriage will be official!
-One final note: specific time requirements for returning the marriage license vary from state to state.
-Some places give you only a few days to return it, while others allow a window of several weeks or more.
+After the wedding license is signed by all parties – the couple, officiant, and witnesses – it must be returned to the issuing office.
+Be aware of the specific time requirements for returning the marriage license, as they vary by state.
+Some states allow several weeks, while others require it within a few days.
 Regardless, we recommend returning the marriage license sooner rather than later.
-To read up on the exact rules in your area, visit our wedding laws.
+To read up on the exact rules in your area, visit our wedding laws guide